milantony05/software-dev-chatbot/README.md

 # Software Development Chatbot

 An AI-powered chatbot designed to assist software developers by providing intelligent responses to development-related queries.
-Built using Node.js and integrates with OpenAI's API to deliver contextual and relevant answers.
+Built using Node.js and integrates with OpenAI's API to deliver contextual and relevant answers.

 ![chatwin1](https://github.com/user-attachments/assets/da824047-4f86-4ee9-8696-9c477d2d4285)